+Passing your driving test can be one of the most rewarding and exciting days you will experience in your life; having your drivers licence provides you with a level of freedom that you have never experienced before.
 However, as experienced drivers know, it only gets worse after that.
 We all love driving as it's exhilarating and fun.
 However, if you have passed your driving test anywhere in the world or have any experience of driving a vehicle of some sort, it is inevitable that you will have experienced some degree of road rage, whether that's verbal abuse, aggressive driving or somebody 'flicking the V's', it's bound to happen.
-Equally, we're sure everyone has also committed some kind of annoying driving habit, it could be something as simple as maxing the volume out when playing your favourite song or driving as though you are a sloth, but you may be winding many people up on the quiet.
+Equally, we're sure everyone has also committed some kind of annoying driving habit, it could be something as simple as maxing the volume out when playing your favourite song or driving as though you are a sloth, but you may be winding many people upon the quiet.
 We have taken survey data from locations all over the UK and analysed our findings to find out what the most and least annoying driving trait is.

 Winning by a high majority (26.8%), the survey found that the most annoying driving offence was not using indicators when turning or changing lanes, as it is seen as lazy driving and it could easily cause an accident.